Rapunzel (Tangled): Personality and design

-Executive producer John Lasseter explained that "The challenge is that you want to make Rapunzel feel like a smart, clever, educated, healthy, fun human being" despite the fact that the character has not ventured outside of her tower in 18 years.
-According to The New York Times, Rapunzel's personality made her a significant departure from traditional Disney heroines.
-Mandy Moore believes that Rapunzel is an atypical Disney princess because she is an independent character who "can take care of herself", in addition to being largely oblivious to the fact that she is a princess.
-Moore also described Rapunzel as "the bohemian Disney princess" and "a Renaissance woman".
+Executive producer John Lasseter explained that one of the main challenges encountered when developing Rapunzel's personality was making her "feel like a smart, clever, educated, healthy, fun human being", despite the fact that the character had not left her tower for 18 years.
+According to Brooks Barnes of The New York Times, Rapunzel's personality marked a significant departure from traditional Disney heroines.
+Moore believes Rapunzel is an atypical Disney princess because she is an independent character who "can take care of herself", in addition to being oblivious to the fact that she is a princess.
+Moore also said: "I like to think of her as the bohemian Disney princess.
+She's barefoot and living in a tower.
+She paints and reads… She’s a Renaissance woman".

-Supervising animator Glen Keane designed Rapunzel under the tutelage of veteran animator Ollie Johnston, one of Disney's Nine Old Men.
-Johnston advised Keane to attempt to capture what Rapunzel is thinking as opposed to simply animating what the character is doing after reviewing one of his early pencil tests.
-Keane compared receiving this advice to receiving a "slap that I never forgot, so when I was drawing over people's work, I really tried to get into the head of the thinking of the character".
-Co-director Byron Howard was inspired by the appearance of Ariel from Disney's The Little Mermaid (1989), a character who was also animated by Keane.
-Howard elaborated that "Ariel was the first character that I ever thought there was a soul behind her eyes ...
-We hoped to do that with Rapunzel to find some sort of soul and depth that people could relate to".
+Keane designed Rapunzel under the tutelage of veteran Disney animator Ollie Johnston, one of Disney's Nine Old Men.
+Johnston advised Keane to capture what Rapunzel is thinking as opposed to simply animating what the character is doing after reviewing one of his early pencil tests.
+Keane compared hearing this advice to receiving a "slap that I never forgot, so when I was drawing over people's work, I really tried to get into the head of the thinking of the character".
+Howard was inspired by Ariel from Disney's The Little Mermaid (1989), a character who was also animated by Keane.
+The director elaborated that "Ariel was the first character that I ever thought there was a soul behind her eyes", which they wanted to replicate with Rapunzel "to find some sort of soul and depth that people could relate to".
 Meanwhile, Keane observed that Ariel and Rapunzel also share "irrepressible" spirits while encountering barriers that prevent them from pursuing their dreams.
-Keane was inspired by a book about the idea of feminine beauty; the book cited "strangeness" as "the key to beauty ... in a woman's face."
+Keane was inspired by a book he read about the idea of feminine beauty; the book cited "strangeness" as "the key to beauty ... in a woman's face."
 Taking this into consideration, Keane maintained a sense of asymmetry while drawing Rapunzel, incorporating into her face several subtle imperfections, specifically her bucked teeth.
 The character was also drawn with freckles, making her the first Disney princess to have this feature.
-Keane designed Rapunzel with large eyes to convey her "irrepressible quality", a trait her also discovered in Mandy Moore's voice.
+Keane designed Rapunzel with large eyes to convey her "irrepressible quality", a trait he also discovered in Moore's voice.
 Rapunzel is depicted as a barefooter, and Moore was barefoot herself while recording her lines.
 Although Moore has observed some physical similarities between the character and herself, she maintains that Rapunzel's appearance was developed long before she became involved with the project, dismissing any similarities as "coincidental".

-Keane is known for basing his characters on members of his family; Rapunzel's passion for art and painting was inspired by the interests of his daughter, Claire.
+Keane is known for basing his characters on members of his family; Rapunzel's passion for art and painting was inspired by his daughter, Claire.
 Several of Claire's original drawings and paintings are used to decorate Rapunzel's tower.
-While Keane working on Tangled, Claire gave birth to his first grandchild, Matisse, whose appearance served as the animator's inspiration for the infant Rapunzel.
+While Keane was working on Tangled, Claire gave birth to his first grandchild, Matisse, whose appearance served as the animator's inspiration for the infant Rapunzel.